SiyuanYan1/machine-learning-from-scratch/README.md

 # Andrew-NG-machine-learning-python
-python based assignments for machine learning(Andrew NG)
+my python based assignments for machine learning(Andrew NG) in coursera.
+Feel free to use them.